 Minor State and County permits required to restart

 Ancillary permits and a new EIS required for full ramp-up

-||Phase 1: Initial ROM heap leach of backfill material
+||Phase 1: Initial ROM heap leach of stockpile material

-Phase 1 construction targeted for mid 2019
+Phase 1 commissioning targeted for late 2019

 Higher gold prices justify putting the mine back into production